Iceland World Cup Fixtures, Squad, Group, Guide - World Soccer

 Iceland World Cup Friendlies

 In January of 2018, Iceland dismantled Indonesia 4-1, to get the year off to winning ways.
-In March they play Mexico and Peru.
-Their final warm up game is against Norway on the 2nd of June.
+But they then lost three matches in a row against Mexico, Peru and Norway.
+In their final game, they got a draw against Ghana.

 - 14th January – Indonesia (won 4-1)